apache/apisix-helm-chart/docs/en/latest/apisix.md

 :::note

-apisix-ingress-controller is not compatible with APISIX 3.x.
+APISIX-Ingress-Controller and APISIX Dashboard are not compatible with APISIX 3.x.

 ## Uninstall